daveyarwood/blog.djy.io/_posts/2015-01-24-pixel-rain.md

 </center>
 <br>

 Here's a little blast from the past -- I just realized that I composed and programmed this "NES classical" piece for a composition class almost exactly 10 years ago.
 I had recently discovered [MML](http://battleofthebits.org/lyceum/View/PPMCK/), a music programming language that an increasingly vibrant community of chiptune musicians were using to make NES music.
-I was also studying music composition an UNC at the time.
+I was also studying music composition at UNC at the time.
 So, this piece represented a lot of things I was learning at the time about both classical music theory and programming NES music with MML.

 To give you a flavor of MML, here's a little excerpt of the MML code for *Pixel Rain*: